You are hereHow Long Does It Take to Grow Weed?

 Long: (12-14+ weeks)

-- Almost any Haze strain, including my all-time favorite Haze 1
+- Almost any Haze strain, including one of my all-time favorites to grow, Haze 1

 As you can see, most strains are in the mid-range as far as how long they take to flower.